 B&B spent a year going to all the meet-n-greets, but no one adopted them.
 Allie’s Haven posted on Facebook “What does it take for an older lady and gentleman to get adopted….”
 And that was all it took.
 Within a week they were here at GRS.
 Within minutes they had figured out the dog door to the big backyard.

 Buck, now known as “The Bear” because of a broken hip that was never set, and the way he lumbers when he walks, is happy to lie on the porch and watch the rest of us run around.
 He walks up the hill to the barn twice a day, and then runs back down with us when feeding is done.

 Bridget was born to be a ranch dog.
-She loves riding in the Ranger and trotting alongside the horses on rides.
-And she plays ball with Liberty.
+She loved riding in the Ranger and trotting alongside the horses on rides.
+And she played ball with Liberty.

 *Birthdays: June 2, 2008

 *Homecoming: May 5, 2019